Neapolitan Novels: Motherhood and ambivalence

-The series was praised by its portrayal of an intelligent young woman who finds motherhood stifling, something not often portrayed, as presented by Roxana Robinson for The New York Times: "She (Elena) has joined the intelligentsia and is about to marry into the middle class, yet her life is still rife with limitations.
+The series was praised for its portrayal of an intelligent young woman who finds motherhood stifling, something not often portrayed, as presented by Roxana Robinson for The New York Times: "She (Elena) has joined the intelligentsia and is about to marry into the middle class, yet her life is still rife with limitations.
 Her distinguished husband is narrow-minded and restrictive, and she finds motherhood numbing."

 Class struggle

 The novels also portray class struggle, especially in the context of Italian factory strikes of the 1970s.
-Writer Valerie Popp has written on the class portrayal in the novels "So I find that reading Elena Ferrante’s work affords me a rare pleasure: the pleasure of recognition.
-Here in the United States, the working-class dimensions of Ferrante’s work tend to get elided, ignored, or attenuated into something charming and “primitive” that the literary coterie—who, for the most part, are middle- or upper-class born—can admire from a distance."
+Writer Valerie Popp has written on the class portrayal in the novels "So I find that reading Elena Ferrante's work affords me a rare pleasure: the pleasure of recognition.
+Here in the United States, the working-class dimensions of Ferrante's work tend to get elided, ignored, or attenuated into something charming and "primitive" that the literary coterie—who, for the most part, are middle- or upper-class born—can admire from a distance."
 The novel was also praised for its social themes, showing the neighborhood's changes under the Camorra's influence, and the struggles during the 70s Lead Years in Italy: "During the struggles of the 1970s between the Communists and the Socialists she [Elena] turns to politics, only to find that the Camorra rules here too."

-Kunstlerroman
+Künstlerroman

 The novel's protagonist being called Elena invited readers to wonder how much her story has in common with the author's.
-As Katherine Hill writes in the Paris Review: "Most autofiction trades on the understanding that the author is just playing, or just theorizing, and not really revealing herself, but Ferrante’s work invites the opposite reading."
+As Katherine Hill writes in the Paris Review: "Most autofiction trades on the understanding that the author is just playing, or just theorizing, and not really revealing herself, but Ferrante's work invites the opposite reading."

-The question was posed by reader Paolo Di Stefano to Elena Ferrante in the Italian newspaper Corriere della Sera, “how autobiographical is the story of Elena [Greco]?”
-Ferrante replied, in "her characteristically direct yet elusive manner, 'If by autobiography you mean drawing on one’s own experience to feed an invented story, almost entirely.
-If instead you’re asking whether I’m telling my own personal story, not at all'."
+The question was posed by reader Paolo Di Stefano to Elena Ferrante in the Italian newspaper Corriere della Sera, "how autobiographical is the story of Elena [Greco]?".
+Ferrante replied, in "her characteristically direct yet elusive manner, 'If by autobiography you mean drawing on one's own experience to feed an invented story, almost entirely.
+If instead you're asking whether I'm telling my own personal story, not at all'."

 In addition, the story of becoming an author is entangled for Lenu with the two previous points: with her friendship with Lila, because it's her goal to compete with the friend, to prove herself worthy, that fuels her writing.
 And with class struggle because writing a successful novel was how the two of them dreamed, as little girls, of making money and escaping the neighborhood, and, in fact, how Lenu finally achieves that.